pythonindia/inpycon2023/data/reporting-guide.md

 a. **Code of Conduct (CoC) Workgroup Area:** You can directly approach the CoC workgroup area with any concerns you may have.
-If you are unable to locate the COC workgroup area, please ask one of our volunteers wearing "PyCon India Volunteer" badges for assistance.
+If you are unable to locate the CoC workgroup area, please ask one of our volunteers wearing "PyCon India Volunteer" badges for assistance.
 They will gladly direct you to the CoC Workgroup area.